henrytien/clr-via-csharp/README.md

 11. Many compilers will never emit code to call a value type’s default constructor automatically, even if the value type offers a parameterless constructor.
 P186

-12. To improve performance and also to avoid considering an extension method that you may not want, the C# compiler requires that you “import” extension meth- ods.
+12. To improve performance and also to avoid considering an extension method that you may not want, the C# compiler requires that you “import” extension methods.
 P201

-13. Be aware that calling a method that takes a variable number of arguments in- curs an additional performance hit unless you explicitly pass null.
+13. Be aware that calling a method that takes a variable number of arguments incurs an additional performance hit unless you explicitly pass null.

 14. Because a generic algorithm can now be created to work with a specific value type, the instances of the value type can be passed by value, and the CLR no longer has to do any boxing.